Natural nootropics. Backed by science.

 The Bottom Line: Natural Nootropics are Safe and Effective

-It is always wise to talk to a medical professional before starting a new supplementation routine, however, all of the components of the stack are considered to be well-tolerated without significant side effects.
+It is always wise to talk to a medical professional before starting a new supplementation routine, however, all of the components of this stack are generally considered to be well-tolerated without significant side effects.

 This particular stack, over time, should result in an excellent boost to cognition and overall brain health.